Yuliang-Zou/tf_fcn/README.md

 **NOTE:** In this repository, we only implement the VGG16 version.

+## Requirements

+1. TensorFlow r0.10 (r0.11 should be fine, not sure if this can work for later versions)

+2. OpenCV 2 and its Python bindings

+3. Ipdb: IPython environment python debugger.

 ## Prepare dataset

 In this implementation, we use the [VOC2011 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2011/).
 Please do as follows to set up the dataset: